concordia-fsae/firmware/README.md

 - All documentation is accessible from `./docs/`
 - Documentation relating to the build system is found in `./docs/env/`
-    - Setting Up and Running the Development Environment `./docs/env/ENV_SETUP.md`
+    - Setting Up and Using the Development Environment `./docs/env/ENV.md`
+    - Component Folder and File Hierarchy `./docs/components/COMPONENTS.md`
+    - Documenting the code `./docs/env/DOCUMENTING.md`
 - Documentation relating to each component is found in `./docs/components/`